steve-downey/view_maybe/papers/view-maybe.md

 Remove Readable as part of the specification, use the useful requirements from Readable

-- Wording for views::maybe as proposed
+- Wording for views::maybe as proposed-
 - Appendix A: wording for a view\_maybe that always captures

 ## Changes since R1